iwona-pekala/a11y-bug-fixes/html/button/button-checklist.md

 - Button is not used to navigate between URLs
 - Button's label describe its purpose
 - Button's label is included in its name
+- Button which looks the same and performs the same action should have a consistent name
 - Button shouldn't contain any redundant attributes

 ## Before you start implementation